Sign up for go2’s e-newsletters and receive job information and employer resources related to BC’s tourism and hospitality industry!

 - Job Board

-This section provides answers to many of the questions you may have about the Certificate of Recognition program, ranging from definitions and basic procedures to details about the financial incentive you can earn through certification.
-If you still have questions or areas of concern that are not covered here, please email Michael Guzmicky.
+This section provides answers to many of the questions you may have about the Certificate of Recognition (COR) program, ranging from definitions and basic procedures to details about the financial incentive you can earn through certification.

 The Certificate of Recognition (COR) program provides financial incentives to employers who go beyond the legal requirements of the Workers Compensation Act and Occupational Health and Safety Regulation by taking the "best practice" approach to implementing health and safety and return-to-work programs.
 The goal of the COR program is to improve workplace safety and help injured workers return to work in a timely manner.

-Such industries as forestry, oil and gas, construction and food processing, as well as municipal and maritime employers, are all currently involved in the COR program and have Certifying Partners expert in each sector.
+Industries such as forestry, oil and gas, construction, food processing and manufacturing, farming and ranching, trucking, as well as municipal and maritime employers, are all currently involved in the COR program and have certifying partner organizations in each sector.

 The Occupational Health and Safety (OHS) COR audit and the Return-to-Work (RTW) / Injury Management COR audit.
-Successful completion of the OHS COR qualifies employers for a 10% financial incentive on their WorkSafeBC premiums, while successful completion of the RTW COR qualifies employers for an additional 5%.
+Successful completion of the OHS COR qualifies employers for a 10 per cent financial incentive on their WorkSafeBC premiums, while successful completion of the RTW COR qualifies employers for an additional five per cent.

 All tourism and hospitality employers in British Columbia